 Do you understand the difference between speed and velocity or current and voltage?
 What about the difference between area and volume or momentum and force?
 Or the difference between pitch and volume or displacement and distance?

-Many of the issues that students face are because they simply aren’t sure what a term means.
-In physics, you have to be absolutely certain you know what all words in the problem mean, otherwise, you increase your chances of getting the incorrect solution.
+Many of the issues students face are because they simply aren’t sure what a term means.
+In physics, you must be certain you know what all words in the problem mean.
+Otherwise, you increase your chances of getting the incorrect solution.

 Be able to describe things in your own words